Qualifying: The Warm Lead Challenge

 An example of cold leads could be old database leads (that were once hot but now are not) or leads you are prospecting that have not raised their hand.

-If you have a ton of hot / warm leads, I’m not sure why even bother with cold leads unless the majority of hot / warm leads are unqualified to even be suspects.
+If you have a ton of hot/warm leads, I’m not sure why even bother with cold leads unless most hot/warm leads are unqualified even to be suspects.